Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 As a whole, we conclude this section by summarizing all the costs in one theorem including those of quantum error correction.
 Recall that the depth of the circuit in Fig.~\ref{fig:generic_algo} is, according to~\eqref{eq:D},

-where the second line follows from~\eqref{eq:T} and~\eqref{eq:D_E}, and $\widetilde{O}$ may ignore polylogarithmic factors.
+where the second line follows from~\eqref{eq:T} and~\eqref{eq:D_E}, and with the big-$\widetilde{O}$ notation, we may ignore polylogarithmic factors.
 Thus, with $D$ in~\eqref{eq:D_bound}, adding $D$ auxiliary qubits for each of the $W$ qubits in Fig.~\ref{fig:generic_algo}, up to polylogarithmic factors, we can use the fault-tolerant protocol without measurements in~\eqref{eq:width_FTQC} and~\eqref{eq:depth_FTQC} to obtain the following theorem.